 The band rounds off its summer season with a free concert in the village playing outside the Butchers Arms on Sunday July 16 at 2pm.

 Thanks to Mark and Caroline for hosting the event and particularly to Mathew Golden of R.N.
-Golden Ltd. for supporting the “Brass at the Butchers” series of summer concerts.
+Golden Ltd. for supporting the “Brass @ the Butchers” series of summer concerts.

-We’ll be back at the Butcher’s Arms on Sunday, August 27 for more Beer’n’Brass as we look forward to our autumn season of concerts and events.
+We’ll be back at the Butchers Arms at the end of August for more Beer’n’Brass as we look forward to our autumn season of concerts and events.

-The Band has a vacancy for a front-row cornet player.
+The Band has vacancies for a front-row cornet player and an Ebb player.

-Anyone interesed in playing in the championship section can contact us on 07885 251454, or speak to any band member.
+Anyone interesed in playing in the championship section can contact us on 07885 251454, use the contact form on the website, or speak to any band member.